rustyb/cartodb_tuts/data_filters.md

 ![img1](img/4.png)

-Ok now that we can see our map more clearly lets get adding some filters to the map.
+Ok now that we can see the map more clearly, lets get adding some filters to the map.

 ### Adding Filters
 Ok so you should now go back to your table view by clicking the table tab on the nav bar at the top.

 ![img5](img/5.png)

 The way you add filters is by using the data that is contained within your columns.
 So you are going to use a column which is easy to understand and interpret.
-For instance you could use the **pop_max** which is the total population for the metropolitan area of each city in the table.
+For instance you could use the **pop_max** which is the total population for the metropolitan area of each city within the table.

-In order to add a filter you click the **filter tray icon** from the right menu bar below the SQL icon.
+In order to add a filter you should click the **filter tray icon** from the right menu bar below the SQL icon.

 ![img6](img/6.png)